Bounded Exponential Sums with Multiplicative Coefficients: Reduction to pretentious functions

 \subsection{Performing the reduction}

 We now apply \thref{Elliott} to our problem.
-The following lemma uses a `van der Corput' argument to show that any function with bounded partial sums, which is bounded away from zero except on possibly a small number of values, must exhibit some logarithmic correlation.
+The following lemma uses a `van der Corput' argument to show that any function with bounded partial sums, which is not too small, must exhibit some logarithmic correlation.